 Another convenient shortcut to this feature is to click the mouse in the leftmost vertical margin of the script window:

-Options opens the script options dialog box:
+Options opens the Script Editor Options dialog box:

 The section in the left half of this dialog facilities the choice of which color to use for each type of syntax element that can appear in a script.